 - Do not change your dose.
 Take OPANA exactly as prescribed by your healthcare provider.
 Use the lowest dose possible for the shortest time needed. - OPANA should be taken on an empty stomach, at least one hour prior to or two hours after eating. - Take your prescribed dose at the same time every day.
 Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking OPANA regularly, do not stop taking OPANA without talking to your healthcare provider. - After you stop taking OPANA, flush any unused tablets down the toilet.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking OPANA regularly, do not stop taking OPANA without talking to your healthcare provider. - Dispose of expired, unwanted, or unused OPANA Tablets by promptly flushing down the toilet, if a drug take-back option is not readily available.
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.